-Vomiting is the involuntary expulsion of the stomach contents.
+Baby vomiting, much like in adults, is the involuntary expulsion of the stomach contents.
 An episode of vomiting will generally resolve by itself within 6 to 24 hours after it starts.
-It is important to ensure that they receive plenty of fluid during this time to avoid dehydration.
+It is important to ensure that your baby receives plenty of fluid during this time to avoid dehydration.

 Why is my baby vomiting?

 Whilst it is normal for babies to vomit on occasions, there can be many causes.
 The most common cause of vomiting in babies and children is gastroenteritis or stomach flu, as it is sometimes referred to.
 This is an infection of the gut usually caused by a virus or bacteria, which also causes diarrhoea.

 Another cause of baby vomiting is reflux.
 Reflux happens because the tube that carries your baby's food to his stomach (oesophagus) is still developing, so milk can sometimes come back up after a feed.

 Sometimes, a baby can vomit if they have a bad cold or flu.
 Congestion in the nose can lead to a nasal drip in the throat.
 This can trigger bouts of fierce coughing that sometimes cause vomiting in babies.